 Medical institutions should establish clear goals and criteria for how their grateful patient program should develop based on metrics like:

 On top of metrics, your healthcare fundraising team can evaluate success more easily if you keep track of:

 - How long it takes to convert a prospect to a grateful patient donor.

 - The response rates to different grateful patient communications.

 - The response quality to different grateful patient stewardship techniques.

-To maintain a better grip on all of these influential factors, there are plenty of free or low-cost nonprofit CRM software out there for your hospital to explore.
+To maintain a better grip on all of these influential factors, there are plenty of powerful nonprofit CRM software out there for your hospital to explore.
 In the long run, this core technology will save your healthcare fundraising team a lot of stress while managing your grateful patient program’s growth.